Burke Surname Meaning, History & Origin

-Burke Surname Genealogy
+Burke Surname Meaning

 The two main spellings are Burke and Bourke (pronounced Burke).
 Burke outnumbers Bourke by about four to one in Ireland.

-Burke Resources on
+Burke Surname Resources on

 - Burke/Bourke.
 Burke/Bourke name history.

 - Burke Family History.
 Sir William Burke Teeling’s account of the Burkes.